-Term Meaning Automated Door System An Automated Door System incorporates mechanical and/or electrical devices that are used for the following purposes : (a) Remotely lock/unlock console doors (b) Remotely open/close console doors, or Any combination of (a) or (b) Console A console is a secure and robust cabinet on which a gaming machine is fastened, and through which fibre optic communication cables and power cables run.
+Term Meaning An Automated Door System incorporates mechanical and/or electrical devices that are used for the following purposes: Automated Door (a) Remotely lock/unlock console doors System (b) Remotely open/close console doors, or Any combination of (a) or (b) Console A console is a secure and robust cabinet on which a gaming machine is fastened, and through which fibre optic communication cables and power cables run.
 Consoles have doors to enable access to a cash collection device (commonly referred to as a cash box).
 The console doors are monitored by the gaming machine.
 Certificate of Conformity A document certifying that goods or products conform to the relevant rules and specifications.
-Universal Template A template designed for cutting the top of consoles so that gaming machines may be installed.
-Consoles cut using the universal template will cater for all gaming machines.
 Door Sensors Sensors which alert the gaming machine when the console door is opened.
 These sensors are continuously monitored by gaming machines.
 Role of Recognised Manufacturers A role of gaming machine manufacturers that are currently approved to sell product to the Queensland market.
 Gaming Machine A gaming machine is also known as a "Poker Machine", "EGM" (electronic gaming machine).
 Cash Box A device used for the collection of coins that is located within the locked area of the console.
 Carousel Configuration A carousel is a configuration of consoles that may form any sort of loop.
 SSO Switched Socket Outlet, formerly referred to as the GPO.
-Central Void I Void The central void of a carousel configuration is that area enclosed by the loop of consoles.
+Central Void The central void of a carousel configuration is that area enclosed by the loop of consoles.
 Central voids are not preferred in Queensland.